High margins won't last, say cautious EU refiners

 “Margins are high at the moment, but runs are low,” Alan Gelder, head of oils research at Wood Mackenzie, said on the sidelines of the Platts European Refining Markets Conference on Tuesday.
 “There’s a lack of commitment to buying crude oil feedstock.”

-Vienna-based research firm JBC Energy has calculated utilization rates for the EU 15 plus Norway at around 85 percent for August [ID:nL5E8KDGBW], relatively strong for 2012 but still below U.S. utilization rates of 93 percent.
+Vienna-based research firm JBC Energy has calculated utilisation rates for the EU 15 plus Norway at around 85 percent for August, relatively strong for 2012 but still below U.S. utilisation rates of 93 percent.

 Gelder suggested European refineries were reluctant to ramp up production further because they don’t believe the high margins will last.
 “Industry discipline has kicked in and they’ve become very cautious.
 At the moment it’s a case of just deliver what you know you can sell.”